WELCOME: LISTEN NOW --

 A well-worn slip of paper containing the micro script handwriting and signature of Thomas Edison has been examined and certified authentic by handwriting experts.
 It contains the opening line from the Holy Bible's rendition of the Lord's Prayer in all lower-case lettering: "our father who art in heaven hallowed be thy name".
 This line is then followed by a signature of "Thos a Edison" ... the world famous American scientist and inventor.
 The handwriting is so small that it cannot be read with the unaided eye.
 A strong magnifying glass or microscope is needed to read it.

 It is extraordinary that one of the greatest minds of the 19th and 20th century would choose the opening line of the Lord's Prayer for a micro handwriting sample.
 Edison's inventions, along with his improvements of others' inventions, changed the entire world ... including our world of the 21st century.
 Its rarity, the minute size of the handwriting, along with the chosen content, work together to make all other of Edison's more common, historical documents pale in comparison.

-At its selling price in September 2018 of $2,999.99 (US) for only six words and a signature, it is, word-for-word, one of the highest prices ever paid for a Thomas Edison exemplar.
+It is, word-for-word, one of the highest prices ever paid for a Thomas Edison exemplar.

 (above photo): Micro script Lord's Prayer (enlarged) hand written by Thomas Edison, and shown next to a U.S. dime for size comparison.